 Relationship building is one of the best-known qualities for business development.
 Exploring a candidate’s network is a great indication of suitability.
 We all know the theory of six degrees of separation.
 Today, with all the methods of connecting, it is more likely to be three degrees apart.
 An extensive network of relationships and the ability to maintain those relationships will pay off time and time again.
 Someone who can find people who know people, who know industries, who know solutions or innovations can make all the difference.
 Is your candidate a natural relationship builder?

 Building and nurturing relationships are also essential within the agency.
-New business is a fast paced team endeavor.
+New business is a fast-paced team endeavor.
 It requires a wide group of people to contribute beyond their normal duties and to do so with creativity and inspiration in an often chaotic environment.
 The better the internal relationships, the more effective he or she can be at bringing colleagues from across the agency to task.
 These same people have experienced the agony of defeat from past pitches making it even more important to nurture strong relationships that bring out the best in the whole team, time after time.

 Persistence is another critical trait for business development.
 It is too easy to give up when prospects don't respond or "go dark" yet that is the prospect’s behavior all too often.
 Statistics show that you have to make 8 – 18 attempts before getting through.
 Giving up at number seven might miss out on a big opportunity.
 Selling is a process and often a long and frustrating one.
 The bigger the client, the longer the process might take.
 The risk is bigger, but so is the reward.
-Without persistent to hang in over the long haul, you’ll have to churn though so many opportunities to find one that responds that quickly.
+Without persistent to hang in over the long haul, you’ll have to churn through so many opportunities to find one that responds that quickly.
 Business development is both a marathon and a sprint.
 You have to take the time to do it right or the frustration will choke you.
 Does your candidate have a half empty or half full attitude?

 To have meaningful conversations a BD person must first understand the industry, the market and what the client is looking for to have credibility while being able to position the agency, armed with the facts that will really sell your services.
 Being strategic means knowing how to go about choosing an opportunity.
 Just because it is within reach, doesn’t mean it is good.
-Understanding the fundamentals of the agency business, the customer's business, and the competitor’s offering are critical to making winning decisions.
+Understanding the fundamentals of the agency business, the customer's business and the competitor’s offering are critical to making winning decisions.
 Being able to assess an opportunity for its potential value, and understanding the trade-offs and risks are core qualities as well.
 Does your candidate act strategically or emotionally?

 Above all, be yourself